funkybob/django-sniplates/docs/tags.rst

 are stored in the render context, not the context, they are available in child templates even when defined in an inherited template.

+If you pass `_soft=True` any alias that already exists will be skipped.
+This can be helpful to allow templates to ensure they have the widget sets they need without causing duplicate loads.

 The `widget` tag
 ================